yuyi13/yuyi13/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Profile-0A66C2?style=flat&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/yuyi13/)

 - 👨‍🎓 I’m an associate lecturer at the [University of Sydney](https://profiles.sydney.edu.au/yi.yu1).
-- 🌏 My research interests focus on developing hybrid approaches that integrate physical and data-driven methods to better understand land-atmosphere interactions across various spatiotemporal scales, particularly in the context of climate extremes such as drought.
+- 🌏 My research interests focus on developing hybrid approaches that integrate physical and data-driven methods to better understand terrestrial water–carbon coupling across various spatiotemporal scales, particularly in the context of climate extremes such as drought.
 - 🛰️ I help manage the GitHub Organization Page of the Precision Agriculture, Hydrology & Geoinformation Science Laboratory ([**PAHGISL@USYD**](https://github.com/PAHGISL)), where we collate a suite of repositories for ecohydrology and soils.
 - 📫 Contact me at: yi.yu1@sydney.edu.au